 Relay neurones

 Relay neurones quite literally relay the nerve impulse between a sensory neurone and a motor neurone.
 They are found in the CNS.
 The many dendrites branching off the cell body connect to the axon terminals of sensory neurones via synapses (another article!).
-The impulse is carried along the axon to the axon terminal.
+The impulse is transmitted along the axon to the axon terminal.

 Motor neurones